-Having been living in Brussels for more than six years, she has been appeared all over the world as a soloist (Concerto in D Major by Pisendel, Concerto for Violin and Keyboard by Haydn, both in Brussels), recitalist (Brussels, St. Paul, Seoul), chamber musician (Duet with François Fernandez in Brussels, Soiron, Ad Parnassum in Brussels, Applausus in Brussels, Utrecht, Roma, Musica Glorifica in Seoul, Busan, Gwangju and St. Paul) and as a leader of the orchestra under the direction of Baroque masters such as Paul Dombrecht, François Fernandez and Peter Van Heyghen.
+Having been living in Brussels for more than eight years, she has been appeared all over the world as a soloist (Concerto in D Major by Pisendel, Concerto for Violin and Keyboard by Haydn, both in Brussels), recitalist (Brussels, St. Paul, Seoul), chamber musician (Duet with François Fernandez in Brussels, Soiron, Ad Parnassum in Brussels, Applausus in Brussels, Utrecht, Roma, Musica Glorifica in Seoul, Busan, Gwangju and St. Paul) and as a leader of the orchestra under the direction of Baroque masters such as Paul Dombrecht, François Fernandez and Peter Van Heyghen.

 She keeps working with number of ensembles such as La Petite Bande and Aspetti Musicali in Belgium, Concerto Barocco in Netherlands, Arte Madoline in Luxemburg, Miszla Baroque Orchestra in Austria, and Formosa Baroque Orchestra in Taiwan.